-Opportunities for involvement and leadership can be found in several committees such as campus affairs, community affairs, minority affairs and academic affairs, to name a few.
-Offices are located in the Ronald Tutor Campus Center, room 224, or visit the Website at www.gpssusc.com.
+Opportunities for involvement and leadership can be found in several committees such as campus affairs, community affairs, diversity affairs and academic affairs, to name a few.
+Offices are located in the Ronald Tutor Campus Center, Room 224, or visit the Website at usg.usc.edu.

 Recreation Club Council

-The Recreation Club Council (RCC) is a collective organization of more than 50 club teams recognized by the Office of Campus Activities.
+The Recreation Club Council (RCC) is a collective organization of more than 50 club teams recognized by the Office of Campus Activities and Recreational Sports.
 The RCC provides organizational development, leadership opportunities, program coordination and administrative support by offering sport opportunities not necessarily met through existing academic, recreational, intramural or varsity programming.
 Club lists and additional RCC information is available online at usc.edu/recsports.

 Graduate Student Government

 An executive committee oversees the daily operations of the senate and offers graduate students an opportunity to become involved in the university community outside their academic discipline.
-Graduate and professional students wishing to become involved should call (213) 740-5649 or visit gsg.usc.edu for more information.
+Offices are located in the Ronald Tutor Campus Center, Room 224, or visit the Website at gsg.usc.edu.

-More than 750 clubs and organizations exist with new ones added each year.
+More than 800 clubs and organizations exist with new ones added each year.
 Participation affords new experiences, new friendships and the opportunity to pursue an interest to higher levels of understanding and accomplishment.
-These organizations address a wide range of political, academic, religious, social service and recreational interests.
+These organizations address a wide range of political, academic, religious, social, service and recreational interests.
 For more information, visit usc.edu/stuorgs.

 USC Spectrum, a program of the Division of Student Affairs, presents an annual season of the finest in arts and entertainment by nationally and internationally known attractions for the education and enjoyment of the USC community and its neighbors in Los Angeles.